justin-marian/router/README.md

 - The router navigates the routing table's tree structure to find the insertion point.
 - After finding the correct position, the new entry is added while preserving the hierarchical structure.
 - Once the correct position is found, the new entry is added to the routing table, ensuring that it *maintains the hierarchical structure* based on **network prefixes**.
-- A simplified example illustrates how a new entry is inserted into the routing table represented as a prefix tree (trie).
+- Simple example illustrates how a new entry is inserted into the routing table represented as a prefix tree (trie).

   ```r
   Given the routing table: